meiyor/ABIChallenge_Juan_Manuel_Mayor_Torres/README.md

 ```bash
 createdb -U postgres apidb;
 ```
-Yo finish the postgresql configuration just restart the service again.
+You can finish the postgresql configuration just restarting the service again.
 Then, you are ready to deploy the API from the local Python environment.

 For this you just need to run the **app.py** file from the Titanic folder inside the APIs folder, you can check the code in detail [here](https://github.com/meiyor/ABIChallenge_Juan_Manuel_Mayor_Torres/blob/main/APIs/Titanic/app.py).